AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/mapping/marketo.md

 >
 >The named accounts dataset is only necessary with Marketo's account-based marketing (ABM) feature.
 If you are not using ABM, then you do not need to set up mappings for named accounts.

-See the documentation on [XDM Business Account class](../../../../xdm/classes/b2b/business-account.md) for more information on the XDM Class and XDM Field Group(s).
+Read the [XDM Business Account details](../../../../xdm/classes/b2b/business-account.md) guide for more information on the XDM class and XDM field groups.

 | Source dataset | XDM target field | Notes |
 | -------------- | ---------------- | ----- |